 2. Features are associated and fused.

-The initialization step requires initialize both the local features and the robot pose.
-The state and covariance are computing as follows:
+The initialization step requires initialization of both the local features and the robot pose because the robot pose in the local map is obviously different from that in the global map during local map initialization.
+The mean and covariance are computing as follows:

 Formula